Pension remains, the rules change

 Most social partners and employers opted for the solidary contribution scheme.

-In the new pension, your pension will adapt to the economy.
+In the new pension, your pension will move more in line with the economy.
 This means we can increase pensions more quickly when the economy is doing well but also decrease them faster when things aren't going so well economically.
-Your pension will fluctuate.
-To ensure that these fluctuations do not become too great, the solidary contribution scheme has a reserve fund.
-We use the money in this reserve fund to absorb any decreases as much as possible.

 Rules for partner's pension will soon be the same for everyone